Skip to navigation

 One of the antennae from the OTC Earth Station

-On Tuesday 25th I decided that although there was a little bit of Shark Bay that I hadn't seen – some homestead with hot artesian wells, apparently – I wanted to drive, so I set off back down the peninsula, back past Hamelin, and onto the highway again.
-I took a left turn to head north, and after countless kilometres arrived in Carnarvon, a very pretty little town on the coast.
+Although there was a little bit of Shark Bay that I hadn't seen – a homestead with hot artesian wells, apparently – I was in the mood to drive, so I set off down the peninsula, back past Hamelin, and onto the highway again.
+I took a left turn to head north, and after watching the kilometres slip by I soon arrived in Carnarvon, a very pretty little town on the coast.

 Beyond the Suburbs